-ELA: NJSLSA.W4.
-Produce clear and coherent writing in which the development, organization, and style are appropriate to task, purpose, and audience.
+ELA: L.KL.7.2.
+Use knowledge of language and its conventions when writing, speaking, reading, or listening.
 Activity: Students will write reflections about projects, including key elements concerning their art and the process of creating it.

 Career Readiness, Life Literacies, and Key Skills Practices: Demonstrate creativity and innovation.
 9.4.8.DC.2: Provide appropriate citation and attribution elements when creating media products (e.g., W.6.8).
 9.4.8.IML.7: Use information from a variety of sources, contexts, disciplines, and cultures for a specific purpose (e.g., 1.2.8.C2a, 1.4.8.CR2a, 2.1.8.CHSS/IV.8.AI.1, W.5.8, 6.1.8.GeoSV.3.a, 6.1.8.CivicsDP.4.b, 7.1.NH.
 IPRET.8).
 9.4.8.TL.3: Select appropriate tools to organize and present information digitally.
 Activity: Students will use techniques modeled by famous artists to produce their own unique project.
 Students will present background information on their artist.